 Javor, M., Michalko, M. Slovak and Ruthenian Churches in North America from 1873 to 1992 [map].
 2022.
 “Interactive Map: 2022”. https://map.nmaps.pl/geosupport.TxI6sj/churches(generated Dec 20, 2022)

-Gradually, Slovak and Ruthenian churches were established in most Slovak and Ruthenian communities, mostly in Slovak and Ruthenian associations.
-An interactive map of Slovak and Ruthenian churches maps Slovak and Ruthenian churches in North America from the 1980s to 1992.
-Each church shows the year of foundation, the founders and the name of the first priest.
+Gradually, Slovak and Ruthenian churches were established in most Slovak and Ruthenian communities, mostly along Slovak and Ruthenian associations.
+The interactive map of Slovak and Ruthenian churches traces Slovak and Ruthenian churches in North America from the 1880s to 1992.
+For each church, the year of founding, the founders, and the name of the first priest are shown.